 If you own the land where your mobile home currently stands, then your home is considered real property or real estate.
 In these cases, you can sell it the same way you would a traditional home.
 However, if the land does not belong to you, the mobile home is considered chattel or personal property.
 About half of the people who live in manufactured homes do not own the land, so it is quite common to sell a mobile home on what is known as a lot lease.

 Another important thing you must know about how to sell a mobile home without land is the role of the park owner.
 They will have a lot of power and influence over who you sell your home to, so you must involve them in the process.

 What is the role of the park owner?

-When selling your mobile home, you must follow the stipulations of living in a mobile home community.
+When selling your mobile home, you must follow the stipulations of living in a mobile home community when asking, who will buy mobile home?
 First, you must ensure that the buyer is capable of meeting all the rules, regulations and the enforceable rules of the park.
 Secondly, the owner has a right to the first refusal.
 This means they have the right to purchase the home from you by matching the price of the prospective buyer.
 The first refusal rule does have limitations.
 If, for example, you are transferring your home to a family member, then the owner of the park cannot interfere.

 How to price your mobile home

 If you want to sell your mobile home fast without spending weeks (or even months) waiting for a willing buyer, you need to determine the right asking price for your home.
 Most of the time, when mobile real estate owners sell their homes, they do it at a high price because land appreciates over time.
 However, when you do not own the land, keep in mind that your mobile home has depreciated during the time you lived there.